The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Formalism

 TDHF is a well established implementation of the density functional approach in nuclear physics~\cite{BenRMP}.
 The starting point is the static (effective) Hartree-Fock energy density $\mathcal {H}(\bm{x})$

 from which the mean-field can be derived.
-In our case, in the previous equation $\hat H$ is the effective Skyrme Hamiltonian and $\Phi_0(\bm {X})$ is the Hartree-Fock Slater determinant.
-For the sake of simplicity, the kinetic energy will not be written in the following, nor the Coulomb term (where the exchange is treated within the usual Slater approximation).
-Due to the effective nature of the nuclear Hamiltonian and the associated mean-field, the Hartree-Fock (Hartree-like) equations share the same philosophy of the electronic Kohn-Sham equations~\cite{KS}. \\ Although the Skyrme interaction is constructed as a contact force, fact that allows the implementation of the functional in terms of one-body densities depending on a single point of space, finite range effects are included through the derivatives of the wave-functions.
-In fact, the standard Skyrme-tensor HF energy density is expressed like a sum of terms bilinear in the simple particle or spin densities
+In our case, in the previous equation $\hat H$ is the effective Skyrme Hamiltonian and $|-\rangle$ is the Hartree-Fock ground-state.
+In general, a non-local energy density can be defined.
+Due to the effective nature of the nuclear Hamiltonian and the associated mean-field, the Hartree-Fock (Hartree-like) equations share the same philosophy of the electronic Kohn-Sham equations~\cite{KS}. \\ Although the Skyrme interaction is constructed as a contact force, a fact that allows the implementation of the functional in terms of one-body densities depending on a single point of space, finite range effects are simulated through the derivatives of the wave-functions.
+In fact, the standard Skyrme-tensor HF energy density is expressed like a sum of terms bilinear in the particle or spin densities

-where the spin components of the spinor $i$ are represented by $|\omega\rangle$ (previously indicated by $\xi(\omega)$) and $\bm{ \sigma}$ are the Pauli matrices, and other kinds of densities defined on these objects and their derivatives up to the second order, which will be introduced further on (see~\cite{Carl} for higher order EDFs).
-Once the static densities are replaced by those built on the solutions of the time-dependent one-body equations, the total energy density gains a time-dependence ($\mathcal{H}(\bm{x})\rightarrow \mathcal{H}(\bm{x,t})$), although its functional form remains unchanged with respect to the static case. \\

-When only the central and spin-orbit terms of the Skyrme force are retained, not all the combinations allowed by the symmetries, among those depending on the second order derivatives, appear in the corresponding functional.
-The tensor force provides a richer structure, introducing in the N-N interaction the dependence on the relative spin orientation according to
+and other kinds of densities defined by the up-to second order derivation of these objects, before the local limit is taken (see Ref.~\cite{Carl} for higher order EDFs).
+In the equations above, the spin components of the spinor $i$ are represented by $|\omega\rangle$ (previously indicated by $\xi(\omega)$) and $\bm{ \sigma}$ are the Pauli matrices.
+Once the static densities are replaced by those built on the solutions of the time-dependent one-body equations, the total energy density gains a time dependence ($\mathcal{H}(\bm{x})\rightarrow \mathcal{H}(\bm{x,t})$), although its functional form remains unchanged with respect to the static case. \\ When only the central and spin-orbit terms of the Skyrme force are retained, not all the combinations allowed by the symmetries, among those depending on the second-order derivatives, appear in the corresponding functional.
+The tensor force provides a richer structure, introducing in the $N-N$ interaction the dependence on the relative spin orientation according to